 Once in you can make your way around the 100×80 natural hot spring, relaxing along the rocky side or enjoying the waterfall and misters.

 While sitting in the hot springs you can enjoy the wide-open view of the Alaskan sky.
 This is also great for Northern Light viewing in the winter.
-Imagine the northern lights dancing above you ask you enjoy a soak in the hot springs.
+Imagine the northern lights dancing above you ask you to enjoy a soak in the hot springs.

 Angel Rocks Loop Trail